 The information on this site is not supplied in lieu of training with experienced PF cyclists, but in addition to.
 Obviously it’s highly advisable to ride with more experienced PF cyclists where possible.
-But we are few and far between- you might not live near any other PF cyclists to learn from.
+But we are few and far between- you might not live near any other PF cyclists to train with.
 It’s not impossible to gain competence learning on your own- I did, but not by choice.
 Googling I saw a FB group “League of Ordinary Riders” but being a FB refusnik, I couldn’t see any of the content or communicate with them so I had to earn my bones training alone.
 But I’d connect with them and see if there are any riders in your area that will help you learn the fundamentals.
 Seriously, learning alone is significantly more dangerous than training with experienced riders.

 How Dangerous is Riding a Penny-Farthing?

 As noted above, riding a Penny-Farthing is not very dangerous once you get au fait mounting & dismounting.
 No, it’s really the risk posed by motorists that makes road cycling- a Penny-Farthing on busy roads due to the dynamic, ever shifting risks posed by inattentive or aggressive motorists.
 Therefore few sports have the potential for death or injury than cycling on roads does.
 And I’ve played sports where you have to save your life at the end of the game: BASE jumping & Skysurfing.
 So I can say unequivocally that cycling a Penny-Farthing on England’s busy roads is very dangerous.